AyushiGtl/WayFlo/README.md

 Each QR code represents a **point in a map** and should be stuck where people make a choice — like a turn, entry, or junction.

-Tip: Use a printed QR with a room name below it.
+Use a printed QR with a room name below it.

 ---